-- 1. The respondent may appeal the results of a disciplinary action by filing a written notice of appeal with the conduct review officer within twenty calendar days of service of the student conduct officer's decision.
+- 1. Except as specified for cases involving allegations of sex discrimination, as set forth in WAC 132R-04-057, the respondent may appeal a disciplinary action by filing a written notice of appeal with the conduct review officer within 21 calendar days of service of the student conduct officer's decision.
 Failure to timely file a notice of appeal constitutes a waiver of the right to appeal and the student conduct officer's order shall be deemed final. - 2.
-The notice of appeal must include a brief statement explaining why the respondent is seeking review.

-- 3. The parties to an appeal shall be the respondent and the conduct review officer. - 4.
+The notice of appeal must include a brief statement explaining why the respondent is seeking review. - 3.
+The parties to an appeal shall be the respondent and the conduct review officer. - 4.
 A respondent, who timely appeals a disciplinary action or whose case is referred to the student disciplinary committee, has a right to a prompt, fair, and impartial hearing as provided for in these procedures. - 5.
-In the event of a conflict between this student conduct code and the Administrative Procedure Act, chapter 34.05 RCW, this student conduct code will govern. - 6.
+On appeal, the college bears the burden of establishing the evidentiary facts underlying the imposition of a disciplinary sanction by a preponderance of the evidence. - 6.
+In the event of a conflict between this student conduct code and the Administrative Procedure Act, chapter 34.05 RCW, this student conduct code will govern. - 7.
 The college hereby adopts the Model rules of procedure, chapter 10-08 WAC, by reference.
-To the extent there is a conflict between these rules and chapter 10-08 WAC, these rules shall control. - 7.
-Imposition of discipline for violation of the student conduct code shall be stayed pending appeal, unless respondent has been summarily suspended. - 8.
+To the extent there is a conflict between these rules and chapter 10-08 WAC, these rules shall control.

+- 8. Imposition of discipline for violation of the student conduct code shall be stayed pending appeal, unless respondent has been summarily suspended. - 9.
 The student disciplinary committee shall hear the following cases as fully adjudicated proceedings: - a.
 Appeals from suspensions in excess of ten instructional days; - b.
 Appeals from dismissals; - c.
 Discipline cases referred to the committee by the student conduct officer, the conduct review officer, or the president; and - d.
-Cases in which students request to have their discipline case heard by the committee. - 9.
-Student conduct appeals involving the following disciplinary actions shall be reviewed as brief adjudicative proceedings: - a.
-Suspensions of ten instructional days or less; - b.
+Cases in which students request to have their discipline case heard by the committee. - 10.
+Student conduct appeals involving the following disciplinary actions shall be reviewed as brief adjudicative proceedings: - a Suspensions of ten instructional days or less; - b.
 Disciplinary probation; - c.
 Reprimands; and - d.
 Any conditions or terms imposed in conjunction with one of the foregoing disciplinary actions.